with the World Premiere of its NEW and ORIGINAL theatre production

 PERFORMANCE DATES

-Friday May 2 at 7:30pm
+Friday May 8 at 7:30pm (for general public)

-Saturday May 3 at 7:30pm
+Saturday May 9 at 7:30pm (for general public)

 TICKETS & RESERVATIONS

 Free!
-Click this link and follow instructions to reserves seats for Fri May 2 and Sat May 3 shows:
+Click this link and follow instructions to reserves seats for Fri May 8 and Sat May 9 shows:

 BOX OFFICE OPENS AT 6:30pm.
 ARRIVE EARLY TO LINE UP FOR GENERAL SEATING.

-Credits for OUR LAST TREE
+Credits for GLITCH

 Playwright/Director/Set & Sound Design: Valerie Methot